daynix/VirtHCK/guest_tools/KitAutosetup/README.md

 ===============
 * On the Linux host Samba server is needed.
+* In the Samba Share directory, that is shared between the host and the guests (which can be configured in the setup file, which is by default:
+[hck_setup.cfg](https://github.com/daynix/VirtHCK/blob/master/hck_setup.cfg))
-* In the Samba Share directory, that is shared between the host and the guests (which can be configured in [hck_setup.cfg](https://github.com/daynix/VirtHCK/blob/master/hck_setup.cfg)) the **complete** installation directory of the Kit Controller (Which contains the setup file and the Installers directory) is required.
-It can be obtained by running the Kit installer on a Windows machine (possibly the intended HCK Controller itself) and choosing the option to download for installation on a separate computer.
+the **complete** installation directory of the Kit Controller is required.
+It can be obtained by running the Kit installer on a Windows machine and choosing the option to download for installation on a separate computer.

 Usage
 ===============